W22: Aysgarth Falls and Penhill Beacon (new)

 Taking a high route west from Reeth, we are treated to excellent views of mid-Swaledale before descending to Healaugh and the the riverside.
 Downstream, we enjoy a look at the 'Cathedral of the Dale' before returning to Reeth.

 E13: Joanne Harris - author of 'Pocket Full Of Crows' (publ Oct 2017), Chocolat & Different Class

 Richmond School Main Hall, DL10 7BQ * 7.30pm * Tickets £8 * Book stall * Fair Trade bar * Disabled access

 Written in three frenzied weeks following a visit to Skye, A Pocketful of Crows is a short novel, loosely inspired by the Child Ballad, no 295, The Brown Girl.
 A dark and magical story of love, jealously and revenge, a nameless Faërie girl defies her people and follows her heart after falling in love with a human...

 Born to a French mother and English father, Joanne Harris studied Modern and Mediaeval Languages at Cambridge and taught for fifteen years, during which time she published three novels, including Chocolat (1999), which was made into an Oscar-nominated film starring Juliette Binoche and Johnny Depp.

 Generously supported by the Richmond Fairtrade Forum and Cordilleras House

 T9: Richmond’s Best Buildings

 Meet at Castle Hill Bookshop at 2.30pm.
-Free, but donations to Richmondshire Museum most welcome.
+Free, but please book a place.
+Donations to Richmondshire Museum most welcome.

 Richmond has a wealth of good buildings, often hiding interesting stories.
 On this walk local historian and author Mark Whyman, talks about some of them.